Manhattan Waterfront Greenway

 The Manhattan Waterfront Greenway is a waterfront greenway for walking or cycling, 32 mi long, around the island of Manhattan, in New York City.
 The largest portions are operated by the New York City Department of Parks and Recreation.
 It is separated from motor traffic, and many sections also separate pedestrians from cyclists.
 There are three principal parts — the East, Harlem and Hudson River Greenways.

+The non-profit organization Shorewalkers NYC, launched in 1982, works to promote and preserve the Manhattan waterfront.
+It organizes every year The Great Saunter, a 32-mile hike around Manhattan close to the waterline.

 Components

 Hudson River Greenway

-The Hudson River Greenway is the longest greenway in Manhattan, running along the West Side, from Battery Park in the south -- mostly through Hudson River Park, Riverside Park, and Fort Washington Park -- to Dyckman Street in the north.
+The Hudson River Greenway is the longest greenway in Manhattan, running along the West Side, from Battery Park in the south – mostly through Hudson River Park, Riverside Park, and Fort Washington Park – to Dyckman Street in the north.

 A gap in West Harlem was filled in early October 2008 with the opening of the Harlem Piers bike lane.
 A roughly 10-block detour in the west 80s, where a walkway had crumbled into the river in the late 20th century, was eliminated on May 20, 2010, when the rebuilt section of greenway was opened.

 The Hudson River Greenway is the most heavily used bikeway in the United States.
 The majority of it is close to Hudson River water level, except the portion north of George Washington Bridge where it climbs steeply, to approximately 160 ft and includes Inspiration Point, with views of The Palisades in New Jersey across the river and of the George Washington Bridge to the south.
 The Hudson River Greenway is part of the East Coast Greenway, a 3000 mi trail system connecting Maine to Florida, and is also part of the statewide Empire State Trail, forming its southernmost portion.

 At the downtown end, the Battery Bikeway connects the Hudson and East River Greenways via the Battery and Peter Minuit Plaza.
 It opened in 2015 after renovation work on the South Ferry/Whitehall Street station.
 The connection is a biker crossing right of way across Battery Place to the foot of the Hudson River Greenway.
 At the Battery's southeast end, the bikeway continues as the East River Greenway, which runs next to FDR Drive.